Minimax signal detection in ill-posed inverse problems: Minimax signal detection in ill-posed inverse problems: A short description of some of the main results

-We now compare the above mentioned minimax rates of testing with the corresponding minimax rates of estimation.
-The minimax estimation problem for the Gaussian white noise model \nref{1.01} (or, equivalently, for the Gaussian sequence model \nref{1.03}) was studied very intensively in statistical ill-posed inverse problems, see, e.g., \cite{cav} (and references there in), \cite{Cav-Tsyb}, \cite{Cav-Gol-Lep-Tsyb}, \cite{Gol-Khas1} and \cite{Gol-Khas2}.
-The main object of the study is the minimax quadratic risk, defined by

-where the infimum is taken over all possible estimators $\hat f$ of $f$ based on observations from the Gaussian white noise model \nref{1.01}.
+It seems natural to compare the separation rates $r_\varepsilon^*$ in the detection problem with the minimax accuracy $R_\varepsilon$ in the corresponding estimation problem using loss functions that correspond to the norm which is used for bounding the alternative away from zero.
+We compare below the above mentioned minimax rates of testing with the corresponding minimax rates of estimation.
+The minimax estimation problem for the GWNM~(\ref{101}) [or, equivalently, for the GSM~(\ref{103})] was studied very intensively in statistical ill-posed inverse problems; see, for example,~\cite{cav} (and references therein), \cite{Cav-Tsyb,Cav-Gol-Lep-Tsyb,Gol-Khas2} and~\cite{Gol-Khas1}.
+The main object of the study is the minimax quadratic risk, defined by $ R_{\e}^2(\CF)=\inf_{\hat f}\sup_{f\in\CF}E_{\e,f}\|\hat{f}-f\|^2, $ where the infimum is taken over all possible estimators $\hat f$ of $f$, based on observations from the GWNM~(\ref{101}).

-For the main types of the ill-posed inverse problems and classes of functions under consideration with $l^q$-ellipsoids, $q=2$, the rates of $R_{\e}(\CF)$ as $\e\to 0$ are presented in the following table (see, e.g., \cite{cav}):
+For the main types of the ill-posed inverse problems and classes of functions under consideration, with $q=2$, the estimation rates $R_{\e} =R_{\e}(\CF)$ as $\e\to0$ are presented in Table~\ref{tabl3}; see, for example,~\cite{cav}.
+For mildly ill-posed inverse problems with Sobolev $f$, $q \in(0,2)$, one has, for $\lambda>0$,